ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    registers to be included when saving and restoring the CPU context.
 Default is 0.

+-  ``CTX_INCLUDE_MPAM_REGS``: Boolean option that, when set to 1, will cause the Memory System Resource Partitioning and Monitoring (MPAM) registers to be included when saving and restoring the CPU context.
+   Default is '0'.

 -  ``CTX_INCLUDE_MTE_REGS``: Numeric value to include Memory Tagging Extension registers in cpu context.
 This must be enabled, if the platform wants to use this feature in the Secure world and MTE is enabled at ELX.
 This flag can